irondrive/andromeda-server/README.md

 # Overview

 Andromeda is a self-hostable cloud file storage solution.
 This repository contains the backend server API.
-It is a pure-PHP REST-ish transactional API divided into a core framework and component "apps" which implement the actual API calls.
+It is a pure-PHP REST-ish transactional API divided into a reusable core framework and component "apps" which implement the actual API calls.

 ### Core Framework
 The framework is independent of the apps built for Andromeda and can be used for other projects.
 The core principally provides safe input/output handling and formatting, error handling and logging, and an object-oriented transactional database abstraction.
 The related "server" app is used for server configuration, enabling/disabling apps, and other core-specific tasks.